koculu/ZoneTree/docs/storage/read-path-caching.md

 These caches are checked before deeper block access during lookups and searches.
 They are useful when recent keys or values are repeatedly touched.

+The default key and value cache sizes are `1024` records each.
 Larger caches can reduce repeated reads but use more memory.
 Smaller caches keep memory lower but may increase disk/block access.

 ## Block Cache